-Seth Green Trail is a 1.4 mile loop trail located near Rochester, NY.
+Seth Green Trail is a 1.4 mile loop trail located near Rochester, New York.
 The trail is rated as difficult and primarily used for hiking.

 Wilderness in the city!
 You can get waterfront access to the base of the lower falls via the fishing access trail, then take the seth green trail to woods, completely wild seth green island and an expanse of river rocks that makes you feel like you're out west.
 If you live in the city, it's a pretty great experience.